Fault Code 215: Transmission Air Supply Pressure Sensor

 The Endurant XD Series transmissions are equipped with a Transmission Air Supply Pressure Sensor (TASPS) to monitor the air pressure supplied to the transmission.
 The TASPS connects into the vehicle air supply and provides a pressure input to the Transmission Control Module (TCM).
 The TCM monitors the pressure input to verify the transmission has the proper air pressure to actuate the clutch and shift rails.
 The TASPS is mounted in the Mechatronic Transmission Module (MTM) and connected to the TCM at the 74-way Transmission Harness Connector.

-Note: The vehicle air supply comes from a dedicated transmission air tank.
+The vehicle air supply comes from a dedicated transmission air tank.
 The primary and secondary air gauges in the cab of the vehicle may not reflect the pressure of the transmission air supply line.
 The transmission air tank is often isolated from the rest of the vehicle air system with a Pressure Protection Valve and/or Check Valve.

 Detection